 The State Attorney’s Office is pleased to offer spring, summer, and fall semester internship opportunities for college and law students.
 This program is designed to offer students a variety of prosecutorial experiences.

 To apply, please download and complete the application above.
 Applications and resumes should be e-mailed to SAO4th@coj.net.
-An application will not be considered complete unless both materials are submitted at this email address.
+An application will not be considered complete unless both materials are submitted at this email address before the listed deadline.

 - Attend misdemeanor, juvenile, and felony trials